onwidget/astrowind/src/content/post/landing.md

 **Focus**: Utilizes a narrative to present a problem and offer the product or service as the solution.
 The aim is to emotionally connect with the visitor.

-**Key Distinctive Feature**: While 'Click-through Landing Pages' warm up the visitor for a bigger commitment.
+**Key Differentiator**: While 'Click-through Landing Pages' warm up the visitor for a bigger commitment.
 'Long-form Sales Landing Pages' aim to close the sale directly on the page.

 **Example**: A weight loss program detailing a person's journey and the challenges they've faced.
 It also highlights how the program assisted them and why it's an ideal solution for others.